 Through academic service learning (ASL), students gain a more intimate and deeper understanding of course content while engaging in the civic life of a community.
 ASL takes students beyond the classroom and into the community.

 The campus is home to more than 145 student organizations, each one offering an opportunity to collaborate and connect ...
 Learn to lead — learn to listen — pursue your passion or explore new interests.

 These programs provide you with direct experience in a work setting and give you the benefit of supervision and coaching from professionals in the field.

-Starting in Fall 2020, newly admitted CASL students will be required to take a Foundations course.
+Starting in Fall 2020, newly admitted CASL students will begin their UM-Dearborn journey by taking a Foundations course.
 This is a first-year-on-campus class, where students not only learn content related to the instructor's field, but also gain and develop practical academic skills and knowledge of campus supports and other High Impact Practices available later in a student's college career.
 The course will fulfill at least one DDC requirement.

 The Honors Program teaches you to think critically and independently, and to express your thoughts clearly and effectively.
 Classes are small, enabling you to interact closely with the faculty and each other.